Back to: Design Patterns in C# With Real-Time Examples

 So, the Roles and Responsibilities of each component are as follows:

 - Originator: The Originator is a class that creates a memento object containing a snapshot of the Originator’s current state.
 It also restores the Originator to one of its previous states.
 The Originator class has two methods.
 One is CreateMemento, and the other one is SetMemento.
 The CreateMemento Method will Create a snapshot of the current state of the Originator and return that Memento, which we can store in the Caretaker for later use, i.e., for restoring purposes.
-The SetMemento method accepts the memento object, and this method is going to changes the Internal State of the Originator to one of its Previous States.
+The SetMemento method accepts the memento object, and this method changes the Internal State of the Originator to one of its Previous States.

 - Caretaker: The Caretaker class will hold the Memento objects for later use.
 This class acts as a store only.
 It never Checks or Modifies the contents of the Memento object.
 This class will have two methods, i.e., AddMemento and GetMemento.
 The AddMomento Method will add the memento, i.e., the internal state of the Originator, into the Caretaker.
 The GetMemento Method returns one of the Previous Originator Internal States, saved in the Caretaker.